tzielins/private-fair-for-busy-biologists/episodes/07-journey-to-FAIR.md

 ---
-title: Journey to be FAIR"
+title: Journey to be FAIR
 teaching: 5
 exercises: 10
 ---